Ayushi-ti/ProjectE-commerceFSD/README.md

 Team members : Ayushi , Shravya, Mayank , Ekta <br/>

-How to initialize github repository  with your local one :
+Steps to initialize github repository  with your local one :
 (Remote origin of this repository is : https://github.com/Ayushi-ti/sample.git )

 1)Git initialization within your local repository